bnj997/links-demonstration/README.md

 Some of the components developed may also appear a bit redundant (eg. the `Title.tsx` does not need to exist since we can just rely on the `Title.styles.ts` file for any headings).
 However, this was done because in the future, further customisation of a component may be required (eg. passing in classes as props).

-## with more time
+## With More Time

-With more time, I would focus on the following caveats currently in the project:
+I would focus on the following caveats currently in the project:

 - Import Statements